prototypefund/reproducible-website/_events/berlin2016/documentationII.md

 FAQ sections (instead of personified personas, let's ask concrete questions!)
 ------------
-introduction to faq: to add things/links that does fit into five sections "what is reproducible builds?"
+introduction to faq: to add things/links that does fit into five sections
+ * "what is reproducible builds?"
-"what is the status of reproducible builds?"
+ * "what is the status of reproducible builds?"
-"why should I (as a user) care about reproducible builds?"
+ * "why should I (as a user) care about reproducible builds?"

 (single page so it is easier to search everything at once)
  * I'm interested in verifying the reproducibility of software I use
  * I'm interested in making reproducible software
-  - is it possible?
  * I'm interested in packaging/distributing software in a reproducible way
  * But it still doesnt work! -> link to Currently unresolved issues
  * What are the benefits of reproducible builds
   - how can help with license compliance
   - (take the work on use cases and side-benefits and put it here)
  * I don't think reproducible builds are actually useful
   - here we need to answer all the questions like "I want to hardcode paths" etc.
   - why can't we just normalise the <build path, environment, dependencies, whatever>?
   - I really like <timestamps, machine/person who built the binary>!
  * how to build your how build farm?

 Get involved page
 -----------------
  * A "Get involved" page should be created
  * it should link to Currently Unresolved Issues
  * see https://wiki.debian.org/ReproducibleBuilds/Contribute for an out-of-date list of stuff we had before

+FAQ
---- FAQ ---
+---
 1/ how to deal with compression tools?
   * GZIP: use gzip -n
 	* how do I make (GZIP, etc...) give reproducible output?